jacobm3/vault-install/README.md

 This repository can be used to quickly and easily setup a Vault cluster with raft integrated storage.
-It assumes you're generating a signed TLS key/certificate pair for the nodes to use.
+It assumes you already have 3 VMs running, sudo access on each of them, and that you've generated a signed TLS key/certificate pair for the nodes to use.
+The `gen-vault-certs.sh` script can be used to in conjunction with `easy-rsa` to easily generate a CA and signed certs.

 # Base Vault Install on Each Node